• Skip to primary navigation

 whole flatbread on a table

-Unlike pizza, this tastebud-titillating flatbread prefers to be cut into small squares and eaten out of hand while sipping a cocktail (stay tuned for a rendition of my current favorite!) or glass of prosecco.
+Unlike pizza, this tastebud-titillating flatbread prefers to be cut into small squares and eaten out of hand while sipping a cocktail (like the reader-favorite Verdant Lady green chartreuse cocktail) or glass of prosecco.
 And here's a great tip I learned for re-heating pizza/flatbread: put it in a cast-iron skillet and place it over a medium-low flame.
 Let it heat for about 5 minutes, whereupon the bottom will be nicely crisp, the topping heated through but not dry.
 I'm eating reheated flatbread as I write this, and it is tastes nearly as good as it did fresh from the oven.

 sliced fig flatbread on a table